 Each Unitarian Universalist is on a journey to uncover answers to life’s most important questions.
-Courses in Unitarian Universalism, Jewish and Christian heritage and other great religions of the world provide a foundation of knowledge, insight and wisdom to enrich our faith.
+Courses in Unitarian Universalism, Jewish and Christian heritage, Islam and Hinduism, and other religions of the world provide a foundation of knowledge, insight and wisdom to enrich our faith.
 Our classes also offer ideas and information from philosophy, science and history as other building blocks of faith.

 We are excited to announce that, in addition to “Going Green” by moving our offerings entirely online, we are also offering all of our non-paid leader classes for free for pledgers!
 All of those classes that used to cost $10 are now free!

 Whether today is your first or fifteenth time here, we have classes for you at Cedar Lane!
 Feel free to sign up for anything that interests you.
-If you have any questions about becoming involved with the congregation or would like to schedule an appointment to meet one of the ministers, contact our Membership Coordinator, Roger Santodomingo, email@example.com.
+If you have any questions about becoming involved with the congregation or would like to schedule an appointment to meet one of the ministers, contact our Associate Minister, Rev. Katie Romano Griffin, at firstname.lastname@example.org.

 EXPLORE OUR Adult Religious Education MINISTRIES

-Come spend an hour a week in a relaxing, healing atmosphere to nurture the peaceful right side of the brain.
-Balance and set aside the busyness of life with the deep-breathing practices of Tai Chi.
-It regulates heart and blood pressure, lessens pain, andspeeds recovery from illness or surgery.
-It also lessens the fear of falling by improvingbalance and increases stamina as we become aware of our own healing energy.
-The slow, satisfying movements increase gracefulness, bring a sense of spirit and closeness to nature, and an awareness of the beauty and serenity we want in life.
+Spend an hour a week in a relaxing, healing atmosphere.
+Set aside the busyness of life with the deep-breathing practice of Tai Chi.
+It regulates heart and blood pressure, lessens pain, and speeds recovery from illness or surgery.
+It also lessens the fear of falling by improving balance and increasing stamina as we become aware of our own healing energy.
+Beginners most welcome!

 This self-directed group discusses topics of its own choosing.
 All are welcome to participate in whatever way(s) you like, whether you have something to present, or like to converse, or enjoy just listening in.
 The leader or a volunteer presenter will offer something of interest - a live presentation, or sometimes a recorded lecture, followed by discussion.
-Past topics have included, among others, Plato, Descartes, Darwinism, Stoicism, William James, and Eastern philosophy.
+Past topics have included Plato, Descartes, Darwinism, Stoicism, William James, and Eastern philosophy.
 Newcomers are welcome to join this ongoing friendly conversation.
-We expect to include some Plato in the spring.

 Come discuss your beliefs about science and religion and explore philosophical questions with other curious, freethinking people.
 Participants voluntarily present a book or article, original report, or a video during the first hour, followed by a second hour of group discussion.
 Visiting presenters bring new and different perspectives to our group.
 Leadership is shared.